dmiro/betEScraper/README.md

 Get spanish state bets data and expose data through interface RESTful.

 The source origin is http://www.loteriasyapuestas.es/ .
-The purpose is facilitate the integration of historical betting.
+The purpose is facilitate the integration of historical betting in any application.